Soaring onion prices is here to make you cry; Why it still costs a bomb?

 Retail inflation climbs to 3.99%; High onion prices push CPI up

-In Prayagraj, a vegetable vendor said,"The prices of onions have increased to Rs 70-80 per kg from Rs 40-50 per kg following recent rains that damaged the crop.
+In Prayagraj, a vegetable vendor said, "The prices of onions have increased to Rs 70-80 per kg from Rs 40-50 per kg following recent rains that damaged the crop.
 Prices may come down after 10-15 days".

 What is causing the surge